danieljprice/phantom/docs/dumpfile.rst

 ----------------------------------------------------
 It is NOT recommended to delve into gritty details of the file format yourself.
-Instead, phantom provides several `plug-and-play' utilities that allow you to perform post-simulation analysis or modify dump files.
+Instead, phantom provides several `plug-and-play' utilities that allow you to perform :doc:`post-simulation analysis <analysis>` or :doc:`modify dump files <moddump>`.
 These utilities will read the file for you and hand you the necessary information needed.

 splash